HarshiTsTomar/CKY-Redesign/README.md

 # CKY-Redesign
-Reimagining from ground up the CodeKaroYaaro website Primary focus was to grab attention of parents and kids visiting the site without being too overbearing
+Reimagining from ground up the CodeKaroYaaro website Primary focus was to grab attention of parents visiting the site without being too overbearing